neilimixamo/Home-Assistant-Quick-Look-Mobile/README.md

   - The header is designed for two main purposes:
     1) allow for __rapid navigation__ through five main categories, each leading to different views: `Security`, `Air`, `Light`, `Media`, and `Equipment`.
 Additionally, there is a special `Family` category which can be accessed through the upper left person icon.
 If none of those categories is selected, `Home` view will be displayed.
 You can also navigate back to `Home` by clicking again on the active category.
     2) provide useful __status information__ by changing its color and icon based on 'template sensors' (see [Customize Header Monitoring](#customize-header-monitoring)) e.g. if a lightbulb is turned on, the light category will turn yellow.
 If no entities are active, it will revert to its default grey color.
 This feature provides a quick and easy way to identify the status of your various devices and systems.
+  - Sometimes, icons and colors can change with a predefined priority order.
+For example, in the Security header, the priority is given to the triggered alarm, followed by open doors, detected motion and unlocked locks.

   ### 2. SubHeader